Devkily/Practice/README.md

 # Practice
- Еhere are 3 projects here
+ There are 3 projects here